-Please note that the internet version is the only version that is maintained.
+Version 2.00 July 2021 Please note that the internet version is the only version that is maintained.
 Any printed copies should, therefore, be viewed as 'uncontrolled' and as such, may not necessarily contain the latest updates and amendments.

-This guidance document has been adopted as a policy document by:
+This document has been adopted as a Policy by:

 Organisation:

 Signed:

 Job Title:

 Date Adopted:

 Review Date:

 If your organisation would like to exclude or include any additional points to this document, please include below.
 Please note, the Community IPC Team cannot endorse or be held responsible for any addendums.

 Community Infection Prevention and Control Harrogate and District NHS Foundation Trust Gibraltar House, Thurston Road Northallerton, North Yorkshire.
-DL6 2NA Tel: 01423 557340 email: ipccommunity@hdft.nhs.uk www.infectionpreventioncontrol.co.uk
+DL6 2NA Tel: 01423 557340 email: infectionprevention.control@nhs.net www.infectionpreventioncontrol.co.uk